 The bicycle sheds at Easington Colliery School form part of the Manual Instruction Block (1911-13 by J Morson of Durham), and although identified as play sheds on the original plans, they served a bicycle function later on.
 Their design – a single-storey shed with an open front with iron columns facing the playground – is a common arrangement for both types of building.

 6. British Library, London Borough of Camden

 The integration of bicycle stores into the magnificent national library was a considerate inclusion by Colin St John Wilson.
-The Grade I-listed British Library’s distinctive red hand-made Leicestershire bricks were also used for the stepped range of covered bicycle sheds near the entrance, and there is additional bike parking elsewhere in the complex.
+The Grade I-listed British Library’s distinctive red hand-made Leicestershire bricks were also used for the stepped range of covered bicycle sheds near the entrance (centre-left of the piazza), and there is additional bike parking elsewhere in the complex.
 Readers can cross the piazza with its grand public sculpture and enter the hallowed reading rooms with the knowledge that their bicycles are safe in listed quarters.
 What could be better than that?